-and, moreover, such that if both sides of \cref{eq:es_integral_Eabs} are finite, then the sequence $\left( \frac{1}{n} \sum_{i=1}^n x_i \right)$ converges and satisfies
+and, moreover, such that if both sides of \Cref{eq:es_integral_Eabs} are finite, then the sequence $\left( \frac{1}{n} \sum_{i=1}^n x_i \right)$ converges and satisfies

-\end{definition} We leave it understood that we include sequences for which both sides of \cref{eq:es_integral_Eabs} are infinite.
-The sequence from \cref{ex:escaping_sequence} is excluded because the limit on the right-hand side does not exist.
+\end{defi} We leave it understood that we include sequences for which both sides of \Cref{eq:es_integral_Eabs} are infinite.
+The sequence from \Cref{ex:escaping_sequence} is excluded because the limit on the right-hand side does not exist.

-\begin{theorem}[Concrete empirical sampling with well-behaved empirical average] The partial Markov kernel $\esav_{\R}$ from \cref{def:es_av} is an empirical sampling morphism in $\Par{\BorelStoch}$. \end{theorem} The proof can again be found in \cref{sec:proofs}.
+\begin{thm}[Concrete empirical sampling with well-behaved empirical average] The partial Markov kernel $\esav_{\R}$ from \Cref{def:es_av} is an empirical sampling morphism in $\Par{\BorelStoch}$. \end{thm} The proof can again be found in \Cref{sec:proofs}.